21 Computer Science (CS) CV Examples For 2026

 or download as a PDF

-Making it ATS-friendly
+Making ATS-friendly

-• To make your CV ATS-friendly, include all keywords from the job description such as proficiency in Rust or Certified Entry-level Python Programmer certificate.
-Ensure these are all on your CV in the right places.
+• To make your computer science & engineering CV ATS-friendly, include keywords such as proficiency in Rust or Certified Entry-level Python Programmer certificate.
+Also, steer clear of including add-ons like pie charts, graphs, or acronyms.

 Entry AGS Desktop Publisher CV Example